#365daysofbiking It may not be obvious

 #365daysofbiking Feeling so much better

 February 17th – I carried on the ride – out through Hammerwich where I met the most wonderful pigs in a laneside paddock.
-They trotted over to… Read more “#365daysofbiking Feeling so much better”
+They trotted over to investigate me and were real characters.

 #365daysofbiking Village lights

 December 30th – A spin out at dusk to Lichfield and beyond was lovely.
-Although I’d vowed (and promised) to rest I was going stir crazy and… Read more “#365daysofbiking Village lights”
+Although I’d vowed (and promised) to rest I was going stir crazy and the chin fever was mounting.
+I had to get out.

 April 21st – Another wonderful spring flower coming into bloom is the oilseed rape in the fields.
 All across the rural landscape this vivid yellow brassica is turning the landscape yellow.